 Supported by Creative Europe, Liberty EU is a pan-European international arts programme led by UK cultural organisation ArtReach, the team behind the annual Journeys Festival International in the UK.
-Their three year programme will engage in creative integration, forging a new sense of identity and place for those who’ve had to find a new home in Europe, including sanctuary seekers, refugees and those who’ve been displaced from around the world.
+Their three year programme will engage in creative integration, forging a new sense of identity and place for those who’ve had to find a new home in Europe, including refugees and those who’ve been displaced from around the world.

+To read more about the musicians, please visit our Orchestra of Samples blog on this link.
 Artist research was undertaken by Sashwati Sengupta and the project features Seyed Ali Jaberi, Parisa Pirzadeh, Dilzat Turdi, Job Keyebe, Ephraim Kilongo, Zivai ‘Zee’ Guveya, Gemima Mbuyi-Tshimanga, Ghaeth Almaghoot, Jawdat Shaab and Zaher Alkaei.